Dual Doctor of Musical Arts:

 Mario is the original violinist-violist in Lin-Manuel Miranda's Broadway hit and original soundtrack, "Hamilton," and currently performing at the Richard Rodgers Theatre.
 She is a member of The Knights chamber ensemble, performs and tours with Yo-Yo Ma and the Silkroad Ensemble, and also toured with Garrison Keillor & A Prairie Home Companion.
-Mario has performed numerous times on The Grammys, SNL, The Late Show with Stephen Colbert, David Letterman, The Today Show, CBS This Morning, and performs and records regularly with stars including: Stevie Wonder, Roger Waters, Katy Perry, Sufjan Stevens, Adele, Sting, Bryce Dessner, Nico Muhly, Brian Wilson, Dionne Warwick, Michael Bublé, Twenty One Pilots, Aimee Mann, Joshua Redman, Norah Jones, Zulu Nation, Stevie Van Zandt, E Street Band, Damien Rice, Goldfrapp, Jim James (My Morning Jacket), Maria Schneider, Escort, My Brightest Diamond, Vanessa Hudgens, at venues such as The White House, Madison Square Garden, Hamburg Elbphilharmonie, Radio City Music Hall, Palace Het Loo, Carnegie Hall, The Met Museum, MoMA, Beacon Theatre, United Palace Theatre, Town Hall, Webster Hall Grand Ballroom, Bowery Ballroom.
+Mario has performed numerous times on The Grammys, SNL, The Late Show with Stephen Colbert, David Letterman, The Today Show, CBS This Morning, and performs and records regularly with stars including: Stevie Wonder, Roger Waters, Katy Perry, Sufjan Stevens, Adele, Sting, Bryce Dessner, Nico Muhly, Brian Wilson, Dionne Warwick, Michael Bublé, Twenty One Pilots, Aimee Mann, Joshua Redman, Norah Jones, Zulu Nation, Stevie Van Zandt, E Street Band, Damien Rice, Goldfrapp, Jim James (My Morning Jacket), Maria Schneider, Escort, My Brightest Diamond, Vanessa Hudgens, visual artist William Kentridge, at venues such as The White House, Madison Square Garden, Hamburg Elbphilharmonie, Radio City Music Hall, Palace Het Loo, Carnegie Hall, The Met Museum, MoMA, Beacon Theatre, United Palace Theatre, Town Hall, Webster Hall Grand Ballroom, Bowery Ballroom.

 2017 © all rights reserved by Mario Gotoh.